 Tests that Support the Team (Q1&Q2)

-The left two quadrants (Q1 and Q2) include tests that support the team’s effort as they build the product.
+The left two quadrants (Q1 and Q2) include tests that support the team’s effort to build the product.
 This type of testing is used to help programmers and testers within development teams to collaborate and share the ownership of testing.

-In addition to the strong technical effect these two quadrants have on the quality of the product, they also help the team meet one of the core principles of Agile, delivering real business value to the customer, as they focus on testing the functionality and business logic that ensure the product is developed to the exact customer demands.
+In addition to the substantial technical positively affect these two quadrants have on the quality of the product, they also help the team meet one of the core principles of Agile, delivering real business value to the customer, as they focus on testing the functionality and business logic that ensure the product is developed to the exact customer demands.